 If you’re drawing with pencils on black paper and you want some super bright highlights, consider getting a white gel roller pen, or even a white marker pen.
 This can be useful for small dots of white, depending on what your subject is.

 Kneaded erasers have a mouldable, putty texture and come in dark colours.
 They won’t damage paper fibres and they don’t leave any residue.
 Mould the eraser to a fine point to lift details and highlights, or roll the eraser across the drawing to remove larger sections.
 Because the eraser is so soft on paper fibres, it works to lift the pencil rather than erasing completely the first time.
 So make sure to start in light layers with the pencil, so that it can be easily lifted from the paper.
+If you’re working with coloured pencil, the Tombow Sand eraser will cleanly erase colour.
+Check out our guide of the best erasers for artists for more recommendations.

 Which supplies should you avoid when drawing on black paper?